alphagov/whitehall/docs/content_block_manager/configuration.md

 ## `schemas.<schema_name>.field_order`

-An array of strings that defines the order that fields appear in when rendering the form.
+An array of strings that defines the order in which:

+- fields appear when rendering the form
+- properties are listed when viewing an embedded object in a summary list

 ## `schemas.<schema_name>.fields`